About Ladybugs and Ladybug Larvae

 As you travel throughout New Jersey and the rest of the United States, many of the ladybugs you’ll see are native.
 Unfortunately, profound consequences often result when humans mess with the ecological balance.
 In 1918, American researchers purposely imported a ladybug species from Asia to control the aphid population.

-Gradually, this species overpopulated and was declared a nuisance in 1988.
+Gradually, this species overpopulated the U.S. and was declared a nuisance in 1988.
 They’ve also been an ongoing threat to native species.
-Unlike their American cousins, harlequin/Asian ladybugs will infest homes and other human spaces.
+Unlike their American cousins, harlequin/Asian ladybugs have been infesting homes and other human spaces since their arrival.

 • Red: Many native and beneficial ladybugs have the iconic red color with black dots.
 Their scarlet hue may be a turnoff to predators, but the color usually reads “beneficial” to people.